iankronquist/rust-infra/README.md

 The bastion is at the public IP 54.215.17.149, and called 'bastion' in EC2.
 All access goes through it.
 It's used to get to either the production or development master or slaves.
 It's in the `rust-bastion` security group, which only allows connections from specific IP's (currently only the MV office), so to access the automation from outside of MV the security group must be augmented.

 We use EC2, S3 and CloudFront.
-CloudFront is a content delivery network used soley for serving our s3 bucket over HTTPS via static.rust-lang.org.
+CloudFront is a content delivery network used solely for serving our s3 bucket over HTTPS via static.rust-lang.org.

 ## Accessing AWS machines